apidb-io/ansibledb_opensource/README.md

 ----------------------------
 We've setup a simple way for your to run you're own custom playbooks to collect facts important to you.
 Follow this process:

-**Option 1**:
+### Option 1
-Use our prepared facts from our [custom_extensions](https://github.com/apidb-io/custom_extensions) repo in github.
+Use our prepared ansible playbooks from our [custom_extensions](https://github.com/apidb-io/custom_extensions) repo in github.

  * Clone the repo into the same base DIR as our collection: ````git clone https://github.com/apidb-io/custom_extensions.git````
  * Edit the main.yml ````vi custom_extensions/main.yml````
  * Un-hash the playbooks you would like to run.
-Some fact collections will only work on specific operating system versions.
+ * Some fact collections will only work on specific operating system versions.
 ````
     - custom_extensions/extensions/tidyup.yml # Cleans out old files
 #    - custom_extensions/extensions/sample_facts.yml # My own loacl fact collection populates the dashboard.